1. Insights

 Why Do Employers Ask Behavioral Interview Questions?

-Employers may ask questions that are specific to the job or industry, such as asking a salesperson about how they have handled difficult customers in the past or a project manager about how they have dealt with unexpected project delays.
+Employers may ask questions specific to the job or industry, such as asking a salesperson about how they have handled difficult customers in the past or a project manager about how they have dealt with unexpected project delays.
 In such cases, the employer is trying to assess whether you have the skills and experience required to perform the job successfully.

 By asking these questions, employers can assess your suitability for the job based on how you have responded to similar situations in the past.
 They can also evaluate your communication skills, decision-making process, and ability to learn from your experiences.